1. Home »

-A power of attorney form (POA) is a document that lets a person (the principal) choose someone else (their agent) to handle their medical and financial responsibilities.
-It’s recommended that the principal choose their spouse, a family member, or a close friend for this position.
-A power of attorney form must be signed in accordance with state law (which may require witnesses or a notarization).
-After signing, the agent must present the document each time they are to act on behalf of the principal.
+power of attorney form is a document that lets a person choose someone else to handle their medical or financial responsibilities.
+It’s often the case that the individual (called the principal) will choose their spouse, a family member, or a close friend to fill the agent roll.
+After signing, the agent will need to hold onto a copy to serve as proof of their authority to act on the principal’s behalf.

 By State